rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_1/Pseudocode.md

 ## For loop

-If you want to iterate some (numeric) variable through some range
+Used if you want to iterate some (numeric) variable through some range

 Great many variations in how languages do this, simplest is probably